Dispelling common myths about HIV and AIDS

-Despite the effectiveness of PrEP in preventing the spread of the virus, PrEP stigma is prevalent in the media.
+Despite the effectiveness of PrEP in preventing the spread of the virus, PrEP stigma has prevaled in the media in recent years.
 Research shows that many people believe PrEP causes people to have more 'risky sex' because they don't have to pick their sexual partners as carefully.
 In a 2019 study of the Canadian media, uncertainty regarding PrEP and negative attitudes toward sexual responsibility were found to be prevalent.

 Associating PrEP with sexual irresponsibility is contradictory.
 As it is illogical, experts argue that PrEP stigma is, at its core, sexual stigma: "A conscious or unconscious discomfort with the idea of sexual expression unfettered by the threat of HIV infection."